 - All of these activities will help you develop skills that will be important in your future education or employment.
-Think about what transferable skills you learn through the activities you participate in - see the activity on the next page. - Participate in as many experiences as you can but remember to balance this with your studies, your health and other commitments. - If necessary, practise asking for support and accommodations you might need to help you participate in these experiences. - o Problem-solve ways to reduce or remove barriers you might face. - Get to know your rights and responsibilities see Tip 9. - Think about practical issues around participating in these types of activities: - o How will you get there? - o Will you need help getting around? - o Are there costs involved?

-- Think about getting involved with one of these organisations. - Helping to create awareness of the contributions of people with disabilities can help dispel myths in society. - While raising awareness you could also learn more about disability, your rights and positive ways to ask for the things you need.
+Think about what transferable skills you learn through the activities you participate in - see the activity on the next page. - Participate in as many experiences as you can but remember to balance this with your studies, your health and other commitments. - If necessary, practise asking for support and accommodations you might need to help you participate in these experiences. - Problem-solve ways to reduce or remove barriers you might face. - Get to know your rights and responsibilities see Tip 9. - Think about practical issues around participating in these types of activities: - How will you get there? - Will you need help getting around? - Are there costs involved? - There are community organisations and groups that advocate for people with disability and help raise community awareness about people with disability and the issues affecting them. - Think about getting involved with one of these organisations. - Helping to create awareness of the contributions of people with disabilities can help dispel myths in society. - While raising awareness you could also learn more about disability, your rights and positive ways to ask for the things you need.